catalystneuro/dandi-annotations/AUTHENTICATION.md

 ## Overview

-The DANDI External Resources webapp now includes a unified interface with authentication to control endorsement permissions.
-This allows moderators to log in and endorse community submissions directly from the main interface.
+The DANDI External Resources webapp now includes a unified interface with authentication to control approval permissions.
+This allows moderators to log in and approve community submissions directly from the main interface.

 ## Authentication Features

 ### User Types
 - **Anonymous Users**: Can view all resources and submit new resources
-- **Authenticated Moderators**: Can view, submit, and endorse resources
+- **Authenticated Moderators**: Can view, submit, and approve resources

 ### Login System
 - Simple username/password authentication